cobleg/EnergyFinancialMarkets/Australian domestic gas market.md

 Coal-seam gas is regarded as an [unconventional gas resource](https://energyinformationaustralia.com.au/conventional-vs-unconventional/) and is distinctly different to so-called coventional gas basins (e.g. the [Cooper Basin](https://en.wikipedia.org/wiki/Cooper_Basin)).
 A key point is that the exporter of coal-seam gas compete with domestic gas consumers, which has increased the price of domestic gas used in electricity generation and industry [Queensland LNG deal could lead to even higher gas prices](https://www.leadingedgeenergy.com.au/blog/lng-queensland-deal/).

-This has been a direct contributor to higher #NEM wholesale electricity prices.
+This has been a direct contributor to higher #NEM wholesale electricity prices [Australian Energy Council, Inflation, interest rates, commodity prices and electricity prices](https://www.energycouncil.com.au/analysis/inflation-interest-rates-commodity-prices-and-electricity-prices/).